Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-online.md

 It is **important** to note here that we only brought back up our layer0 service.
 In this example the profile called `dag-l0` is started.

-A special **required** feature of nodectl is administrating the coordination of re-joining the various clusters configured on your Node in proper order.
+A special **required** feature of nodectl is administrating the coordination of re-joining the various clusters configured on your node in proper order.

 - The `layer0` network cluster joins first.
 - Wait for `Ready` state (properly joined).
-- Allow the required `layer1` connection to be created by **linking through your Node's `layer0`** network.
+- Allow the required `layer1` connection to be created by **linking through your node's `layer0`** network.

-This is recommended because it provides a consistent and reliable layer0 to layer1 link for your Node to function as efficiently as possible between clusters.
+This is recommended because it provides a consistent and reliable layer0 to layer1 link for your node to function as efficiently as possible between clusters.

 ### Ready To Join

-We will find our Node is `ReadytoJoin`.
+We will find our node is `ReadytoJoin`.

 <MacWindow>
   Checking for [ReadyToJoin] state...............
 ReadyToJoin<br />